 - The symbol of the Tribe of Judah is a lion.
 He was compared to both an old and a young lion at one and the same time.

 - Ultimately, the most important member of the line of Judahites is King David.
-The tribe of Judah was the first to raise him to the kingship in Hebron:
+The tribe of Judah was the first to raise him to kingship in Hebron:

-- The Tribe of Judah was also the first to call him back to his throne after his son Absalom’s revolt
+The Tribe of Judah was also the first to call him back to his throne after his son Absalom’s revolt

-You may enjoy these recommended resources:
+Or one of these recommended resources:

 I recently read this book based on the life of Daniel and really enjoyed it.

 I’ve also read this one and recommend it.

 The 12 Tribes of Israel (or is it 14?) & Lessons We Can Learn by Susan J Nelson

 What lessons do you take away from the story of the Tribe of Judah?
 The major theme I see here is that we all make mistakes.
 We all sin, but God has a plan for each of us in His Kingdom.
 Plans that we cannot even imagine.
 What about you?

 Drop a comment to share what you learned from the history of the Tribe of Judah.